The shift-and-invert Arnoldi method for singular matrix pencils: Introduction

-Such singular eigenvalue problems arise from many different areas.
-For instance, updating a finite element model to measured data can lead to a singular multiparameter eigenvalue problem which is further transformed into a singular generalized eigenvalue problem \cite{COTTIN2001}, as we show in Section \ref{sec:update}.
-Also, the linearization of a polynomial multiparameter eigenvalue problem generates a singular problem \cite{Hochstenbach2015}.
-Moreover, solving a rectangular eigenvalue problem can be formulated as a (square) singular pencil \cite{Hochstenbach2023}.

-Numerical methods for (regular) matrix pencils are not suitable for singular pencils.
-We discuss a few options and difficulties.
-Staircase type methods are proposed to deflate the singular part of the pencil while keeping the regular part unaltered via a row and column compression process, and obtain a smaller regular problem \cite{byers2007,muhivc2014}.
-Then a numerical method for regular problems, such as the QZ method, is employed for the remaining regular part.
-Though this method is robust for small-scale problems, it can be quite time-consuming for large-scale problems.
-Moreover, a large number of rank decisions are involved, which can be tricky and unstable, especially after several iterations.

-Homotopy methods for generalized eigenvalue problems can obtain all eigenpairs \cite{Zhang1998,li1987,Dong2016}.
-However, for singular problems, they suffer from generating invalid paths; i.e., generated paths may diverge, which is significant for large-scale sparse problems.
-Moreover, tracing divergent paths generally takes more time than tracing valid ones and there is no way yet to tell which one is invalid before tracing.
-Also, it is difficult to separate the true eigenvalues from spurious ones since rank determination can be expensive for large-scale problems.
+Singular pencils often arise from multiparameter eigenvalue problems or multivariate polynomial or rational eigenvalue problems.
+Rectangular eigenvalue problems can also be reformulated as square singular eigenvalue problems.
+Examples of singular pencils are: updating a finite element model to measured data (\S\ref{sec:update} and \cite{COTTIN2001}), finding multiple eigenvalues of a parametric eigenvalue problem (\S\ref{sec:double} and \cite{Elias_DoubleEig}), and rational nonlinear eigenvalue problems (\S\ref{sec:nonlinear} and \cite{Claes2022}).
+Note that, for these applications the normal rank is known from the structure of the problem, which facilitates our task.

-Recently, a rank-completing method for singular problems was proposed in \cite{Hochstenbach2019,Hochstenbach2023a}.
+For `small' scale and dense singular problems, the staircase method \cite{VANDOOREN1979103,byers2007,muhivc2014} may be used.
+As for the regular case, the QZ method is generally reliable as well.
+However, these methods can be quite time and memory consuming for large-scale (sparse) problems.
+Recently, a rank-completing method for singular problems was proposed in \cite{Hochstenbach2019}, \cite{Hochstenbach2023a}.
 A great advantage of this method is that it provides an efficient way to separate the true eigenvalues from the spurious ones.
-The main idea of the method is that, for a singular generalized eigenvalue problem, a rank-completing perturbation is applied and transforms the original matrix pencil into the bordered pencil
+The main idea is that, singular matrix pencil $A-\lambda B$ can be transformed to 1) a regular perturbed pencil